Event Handling and SocketContext Reference

 pub fn within(&self, rooms: impl RoomParam) -> BroadcastOperators<A>Returns

-- A broadcast operator scoped to the specified rooms (alias for
+- A broadcast operator limited to the specified rooms (alias of

 to()).